Updated on June 11th, 2026

 Amir Timor Square

-Shopping in traditional market
+Shopping in a traditional market

 Share your expressions in the comments section